Vietnam.vn - Nền tảng quảng bá Việt Nam

 US soldiers next to a camouflaged division headquarters during an exercise in NTC in January.
 Photo: Washington Post

-The Ukraine conflict is an opportunity for policymakers to learn valuable lessons, U.S. officials say.
-The Pentagon has conducted a secret year-long study of what it has learned from both sides of the conflict in order to develop the National Defense Strategy, a document that will guide U.S. military and defense policy for years to come.
+US officials say the Ukraine conflict is an opportunity for policymakers to learn valuable lessons.
+The Pentagon has conducted a secret year-long study of what it has learned from both sides of the conflict in order to develop the National Defense Strategy, a document that will guide US military and defense policy for years to come.

 "The nature of warfare has changed, and the lessons from the Ukraine conflict will be a source of long-term use," said a senior defense official who spoke on condition of anonymity.

-The war in Ukraine has challenged Washington's core calculations, and undermined the belief that guided weapons have always played a central role in every US military victory.
+The war in Ukraine has challenged Washington's core calculations, as well as undermined the belief that guided weapons have always played a central role in every US military victory.

-"That forced Ukraine to combine old conventional artillery with reconnaissance and UAVs to attack targets.
+"That forced Ukraine to combine older conventional artillery with reconnaissance and UAVs to attack targets.
 US commanders certainly recognized this," Ms. Pettyjohn added.

-US officials admit that every action taken by soldiers, from planning, patrolling to using technology to carry out missions, must be reviewed.
+US officials admit that every action of soldiers, from planning, patrolling to using technology to carry out missions, must be reviewed.

-The NTC training range, which once mimicked the flat terrain of Afghanistan and Iraq, is now filled with trenches and outposts that resemble the front lines of Ukraine.
-“What happened in Ukraine shows that Russian artillery can disrupt the movement of formations and threaten any forward command post,” General Taylor admitted.
+The NTC training grounds, which once mimicked the flat terrain of Afghanistan and Iraq, are now filled with trenches and outposts that resemble the front lines in Ukraine.
+“What happened in Ukraine shows that Russian artillery can hamper the movement of formations and threaten any forward command post,” General Taylor admitted.

-General Taylor told the story of an Apache attack helicopter crew playing the role of the blue army evading an air defense network during a mock exercise.
-The red army troops were initially unable to determine the enemy’s flight path, but based on data from a cell phone, they discovered it was traveling at nearly 200 km/h over the desert, and from there they plotted the Apache’s route.
+General Taylor told the story of an Apache attack helicopter crew playing the role of the blue army evading an anti-aircraft defense system in a simulation exercise.
+The red army troops were initially unable to determine the enemy's flight path, but based on data from a mobile phone, they discovered it was traveling at nearly 200 km/h over the desert, and from there, they plotted the Apache's route.

-The US commander compared the threat posed by smartphones to the problem of smoking on the front lines during World War II, when soldiers on both sides looked for flickering orange dots in the dark to determine enemy positions.
-“I think phone addiction is as dangerous as smoking,” Taylor said.
+The US commander compared the threat posed by smartphones to the problem of smoking on the front lines during World War II, when soldiers on both sides looked for flickering orange dots in the night to pinpoint enemy positions.
+“I think addiction to smartphones is as dangerous as addiction to cigarettes,” said General Taylor.

 US soldiers also had to pay extra attention to the phones around them.
 Soldiers posing as civilians at the NTC could take photos, record videos, and mark the positions of the blue army, then post them on a fake social network called Fakebook.
-This information was used by the red army to plan their attacks.
+This information was used by the red army to plan the attack.

-Radios, drone control stations, and vehicles all generate large amounts of electromagnetic and infrared signals that can be detected by surveillance systems from a distance.
+Radios, drone control stations and vehicles all generate large amounts of electromagnetic and infrared signals that can be detected by surveillance systems from afar.
 NTC commanders say U.S. troops are learning, but there are still many areas to work on.

 The US Army commander (second from left) at the field command post during the NTC exercise.
 Photo: Washington Post